-The Company had total equity exposures of approximately \$3.8 billion at June 30, 2023 that consisted predominantly of Bank Owned Life Insurance ("BOLI") and Corporate Owned Life Insurance ("COLI") separate accounts (\$835 million), tax-advantaged investments (\$1.5 billion) consisting largely of investments in qualified affordable housing projects, stock of the Federal Reserve Bank of New York (\$577 million) and the Federal Home Loan Bank of New York (\$395 million), investment related to unfunded nonqualified supplemental plans (\$105 million) established to provide retirement benefits to certain senior officers, investments in mutual funds (\$209 million) and preferred stock issued by government-sponsored entities (\$7 million).
+The Company had total equity exposures of approximately \$3.6 billion at September 30, 2023 that consisted predominantly of Bank Owned Life Insurance ("BOLI") and Corporate Owned Life Insurance ("COLI") separate accounts (\$834 million), tax-advantaged investments (\$1.4 billion) consisting largely of investments in qualified affordable housing projects and facilities that produce renewable energy, stock of the Federal Reserve Bank of New York (\$578 million) and the Federal Home Loan Bank of New York (\$336 million), investment related to unfunded nonqualified supplemental plans (\$103 million) established to provide retirement benefits to certain senior officers, investments in mutual funds (\$249 million) and preferred stock issued by government-sponsored entities (\$7 million).
 The Company uses the simple risk-weight approach for its individual equity securities, the alternative modified look-through approach for BOLI assets held in separate accounts and the full look-through approach for investments in mutual funds.
 These assets are reviewed for creditworthiness and evaluated regularly for impairment.